Neoclassical Style - Interior Design Basics

 -

 Neoclassical interiors thrive on symmetry.
-Start by arranging your furniture and décor in a balanced manner, mirroring elements on either side of focal points such as fireplaces or large windows.
-Choose pairs of matching chairs, lamps, or side tables to reinforce this sense of harmony.
-This approach instantly brings order and sophistication to your rooms.
+Arrange your furniture and décor in a balanced way, mirroring elements on either side of key focal points like a fireplace or a prominent window.
+Pick pairs of chairs, lamps, or side tables to enhance that feel.
+Effortlessly elegant, this element instantly elevates any space and brings a sense of continuity to your entire home.

 -